 Jaguar’s Le Mans winning D-Type had entered limited production two years previously, but by 1957 demand from the racing fraternity was tailing off and unsold cars were stockpiling.
 At the same time, requests from the US importer for a car to meet the Sports Car Club of America (SCCA) production car class regulations made management realise such a car could be sold at a premium.
 But while work began that year on just such a model (dubbed E1A), it would not be ready for some considerable time.

-So taking the D-Type as its basis, with the body re-engineered by Jaguar’s Bob Blake and Cyril Crouch for road use, the XKSS as it became known was created on the usual Jaguar shoestring, but offered racing car performance suitable for both road and track.
+Taking the D-Type as its basis, with the body re-modeled by Jaguar’s Bob Blake and Cyril Crouch for road use, the XKSS as it became known was created on the usual Browns Lane shoestring, but offered racing car performance suitable for both road and track.
 Essentially a road equipped ‘D’, performance was shattering and given the source-car’s aviation-inspired construction, gave little away to its Stuttgart-Unterturkheim rival either technically, or in performance terms.

 Initial orders for the XKSS were strong, and if it didn’t quite set the SCCA scene alflame, it was largely because Jaguar is said to have quietly discouraged owners from competing with their cars.
 Furthermore, it was viewed internally not only as a distraction, but an impediment to the prospects of the newly announced XK150, which it comprehensively humbled in just about every measure.

-Ultimately it ceased to matter because a devastating fire at Jaguar’s Browns Lane works destroyed vast swathes of the factory, hundreds of cars including all remaining unconverted D-Types.
+Ultimately it ceased to matter because a devastating fire at the Jaguar works destroyed vast swathes of the factory, hundreds of cars including all remaining unconverted D-Types.
 The costs of restarting production was prohibitive, especially given that the model was probably sold at a loss.
-The XKSS, with only sixteen cars made was dead.
+The XKSS, with only sixteen cars made was no more.

 But the car’s reputation didn’t hurt Jaguar’s cause – if anything its very unobtainability only added to it.
 Anyway, four years later, Jaguar’s ‘proper’ SCCA contender (now repurposed as a production GT) would render all hand-wringing academic.
 Meanwhile, sixty years on, Jaguar have elected to build those XKSS’ destroyed in the ’57 fire.
 At over £1 million a pop, they sold out in minutes.

-In the spring of 1957, BBC’s prestigious current affairs TV programme, Panorama presented a piece on April 1st showing spaghetti being harvested in Switzerland.
+In the spring of 1957, BBC’s prestigious current affairs TV programme, Panorama presented a piece on April 1st illustrating spaghetti being harvested in Switzerland.
 Millions were taken in by the hoax, allegedly flooding the Beeb with requests for saplings.
-People didn’t get out much then, so notions of Italy were not exactly fully or accurately formed.
+People didn’t get out much in those days, so notions of Italy were not exactly fully or accurately formed.
 But that year one car would come to define our perceptions of it.
 The Fiat Nouva 500.

 Having presided over Italy’s motorisation, Fiat’s socially-aware senior engineer, Dante Giacosa’s 1955 Seicento proved a minor masterpiece, one which helped redefine the compact post-war saloon.
 Quickly, these cars were everywhere and justifiably so.
 But Giacosa and his Fiat master, Gianni Agnelli wanted to make a car so simple (and cheap) there could be no impediment to purchase.